NeonWarrior478/Build_Script/README.md

-# Bring-Up Script for Munch
+# Bring-Up Script for Fogos

 **use the following command at Crave**
 ```bash